phinocio/loadorderlibrary-frontend/README.md

 Load Order Library is a tool mostly intended to help in debugging/supporting Mod Organizer lists for Bethesda games.
 It's meant to serve as an alternative/replacement for [Modwatch](https://modwat.ch/).
 The premiere feature being a list comparison tool.

 I have a Patreon I guess.
-Don't feel the need to contribute or anything, I have no intention of doing perks/goals (should things take off and people want me to, I probably will).
-If anything, the only thing I care about is covering the costs of the site/server, which atm are like CA$14/yr for the domain, and ~CA$8/mn for Digital Ocean hosting (though I host a few things on it).
-See EXPENSES.md for details.
+Don't feel the need to contribute or anything, I have no intention of doing perks/goals.
+If anything, the only thing I care about is covering the costs of the site/server.
+See https://loadorderlibrary.com/transparency for details.

 https://www.patreon.com/phinocio